The Clear Edge

 • Common mistakes to avoid

-Example: Maya documented 3 core deliverables (takes 6 hours total).
+Example: Maya documented 3 core deliverables (6 hours total).
 The new VA could complete tasks with 80% accuracy on the first try instead of 40%.

 Build 2: Client Communication System